danilowoz/react-content-loader/README.md

 # React Content Loader

-This project is a collection the loader based on styles cards on Facebook.
+Component in React and SVG with a collection of loaders that simulate the content will be loaded, similar to Facebook cards.

 ## You can use it in two ways: